 What will happen if I do not meet outstanding data requirements?

-- If the DSD relates to specific uses of your product or claims on your product label, you will lose authorisation for those uses or label recommendations.
+- If the data requirement relates to specific uses of your product or claims on your product label, you will lose authorisation for those uses or label recommendations.

 - It is the responsibility of the authorisation holder to submit an application to address outstanding data requirements with adequate time for the data to be evaluated in order to maintain the authorisation.